MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/fabric-monitoring-diagram-view.md

 1. To open the Diagram View, select **Monitoring**, and in **Microsoft System Center Virtual Machine Manager Views**, select **Diagram View** for the environment you want to see displayed as a diagram.

-   Diagram View nodes show the health roll up, so if a node is shown as healthy, you know that everything beneath is also healthy.
+   Diagram View nodes show the health roll up.
+So if a node is shown as healthy, you know that everything beneath is also healthy.
 Similarly, if a node is marked unhealthy, something in that node has a problem.

    ![Screenshot showing the Diagram view.](./media/fabric-monitoring/diagram-view.png)